RV Mattress Topper: The Easy Solution For Your Uncomfortable RV Bed!

 Do toppers slide in an RV?
 Mine never did.

 Marshall's never did when he had one, either.
-Never heard of a friend with this problem.
+And I've never heard any friends complain about this problem.

-It's like the ONE THING in an RV you can depend on not going anywhere when you travel: your mattress and anything you put on top of it.
+It's like the ONE THING in an RV you can depend on not moving when you travel: your mattress and anything you put on top of it.

 This is where I throw my computer on moving days.